eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 Separate the responsibility of executing logic (Runnables/Callables/etc) from guiding when execution should take place (through retry policies, bulkheads, circuit breakers).
 In this way, failure handling strategies become configuration that can influence executions, and the execution API itself is just responsible for receiving some configuration and performing executions.

 By default, a failure handling strategy could assume, for example, that any exception is a failure.
 But in some cases, a `null` or negative return value could also be considered a failure.
 Users should be able to define this, and a user's definition of a failure is what should influence execution.
-(This all is what the Failsafe RetryPolicy's retryOn, retryWhen, abortIf, etc methods are all about - defining a failure).
+(This all is what the Failsafe RetryPolicy's `retryOn`, `retryWhen`, `abortIf`, etc methods are all about - defining a failure).

 Standardise the Fallback, Bulkhead and CircuitBreaker APIs and provide implementations.